belijzajac/belijzajac.github.io/content/post/outperforming-rayon-with-openmp.md

 ![rip-craberino](/post-images/rip-craberino.jpg)

-## What’s all the fuss about?
+## What’s it all about?

-For the Blockchain Technologies course, we had two teams competing against each other to produce the fastest Rust library for kzg commitments.
-Both of us were using the same backend, that is, [blst](https://github.com/supranational/blst) (implemented in assembly but had direct bindings for Rust and C).
+For the Blockchain Technologies course, students were paired into groups and assigned to produce the fastest Rust library (crate) implementing the KZG10 scheme.
+Two teams used the same backend, that is, [blst](https://github.com/supranational/blst) (implemented in assembly with direct bindings for Rust and C).
 The first team,  [blst-from-scratch](https://github.com/sifraitech/kzg/tree/main/blst-from-scratch), was using the said Rust bindings to produce an interface closer to [c-kzg](https://github.com/benjaminion/c-kzg), whereas the [ckzg](https://github.com/sifraitech/kzg/tree/main/ckzg) team, which I was part of, was responsible for porting the latter over to Rust.

 ## Choosing the right tool for the job